The Theory of Generalised Hydrodynamics for the One-dimensional Bose Gas: Beyond Euler-scale Generalised Hydrodynamics

 where $\mathfrak{D}$ denotes the integral operator defined by the action,

 and $\mathcal{D}(\theta,\theta')$ is the diffusion kernel which satisfies the relation,

 with

-which are all quantities from Euler-scale GHD \cite{PhysRevLett.121.160603}.
-The diffusion kernel arises due to two-body scattering processes among quasi-particles \cite{10.21468/SciPostPhys.6.4.049}.
+which we note are all quantities from the Euler-scale GHD \cite{DeNardis2018Diffusion}.
+Physically, the diffusion kernel arises due to two-body scattering processes among quasi-particles \cite{DeNardis2019Diffusion} that are neglected in the Euler-scale hydrodynamics.
+Such two-body scattering processes, however, become important at smaller length scales, leading to the decay of current-current correlations and therefore to the presence of finite diffusion constants.

-Using diffusive GHD, Bastianello \textit{et al.} studied the thermalisation of a 1D Bose gas in the quantum Newton's cradle experiment, see Fig.~\ref{fig:diffusion-GHD}.
+Using diffusive GHD, Bastianello \textit{et al.} \cite{Bastianello2020Thermalisation} studied the thermalisation of a 1D Bose gas in the quantum Newton's cradle experiment, see Fig.~\ref{fig:diffusion-GHD}.
 The authors found that diffusion was the leading mechanism that induced thermalisation towards a stationary state in the presence of an (integrability-breaking) trapping potential.
-The system initially relaxes to a pre-thermal state described by a GGE, and then -- at much longer times scales -- it eventually relaxes to the thermal state described by the standard Gibbs ensemble.
+The system initially relaxes to a pre-thermal state described by a GGE, and then at much longer, diffusive time scales (which scale with the length of the system $L$ as $\propto L^2$) it eventually relaxes to the thermal state described by the standard Gibbs ensemble.
 These results demonstrate the fundamental role that diffusive effects play in the late-time dynamics of near-integrable systems.